basics/nuxt-booster/docs/content/v2/en/setup.md

 ## Installation

-Add `nuxt-speedkit` dependency to your project:
+Install `nuxt-speedkit` as a dependency to your project:

 <code-group>
   <code-block label="Yarn" active>